lauritswl/Laurits_Vault/CogNotes/SociCog/301  Social Cognition.md

-Focus not on methods
-Social cognition is individual processing
+Social cognition regards individuals doing information processing about:
 * information about each other (ToM)
 * information in a social context (social simon effect)
 * information with another people (dialogically extended mind)

-IDEAS for EEG:
-For breakfast Sara is serving eggs, bread, **soup** and fruits, because those are her favourite.

 The increased brain size of humans have been attributed to two hypotheses: